-FIG is deeply involved in global UN projects and campaigns in the field of sustainable development, where land management has a crucial role.
-For example, the UN Habitat Agenda represents an international commitment to facilitating "adequate shelter for all".
-The Global Campaign for Secure Tenure promotes the essential elements of sustainable shelter strategies.
-Legal access to land is a strategic prerequisite for the provision of adequate shelter for all and for the development of sustainable human settlement affecting both urban and rural areas.
+ment of sustainable human settlement affecting both urban and rural areas.
 The failure to adopt, at all levels, appropriate rural and urban land policies and land management practices remains a primary cause of inequity and poverty.
-It is also the cause of increased living costs, the occupation of tski de hazard-prone land, environmental degradation and the increased vulnerability of urban and rural habitats, affecting all people, especially disadvantaged and vulnerable groups, people living in poverty and low income people.
-The divide between rich and poor people continues to widen.
-One in six people lives in disgraceful conditions in overcrowded urban slums.
+It is also the se of increased living costs, the occupation of hazard-prone land, environmental degradation and the increased vulnerability of urban and rural habitats.
+It affects all people, especially disadvantaged and vulnerable groups, people living in poverty and low income people.

+The division between rich and poor people continues to widen.
+One in six people live in disgraceful conditions in overcrowded urban slums.
 Thirty years from now, there could be twice as many.
 Therefore, UN-Habitat has identified good governance, land use planning, security of tenure, adequate housing, and reliable infrastructure and services as the key issues in making cities better and more sustainable places for the poor.